Bryantdl7/uv-k5-firmware-MDC1200/README.md

 To compile directly in windows without the need of a linux virtual machine:

 ```
+0. These instructions are untested - I am compiling on linux, your mileage may vary.
 1. Download and install "gcc-arm-none-eabi-10.3-2021.10-win32.exe" from https://developer.arm.com/downloads/-/gnu-rm
 2. Download and install "gnu_make-3.81.exe" from https://gnuwin32.sourceforge.net/packages/make.htm
 3. If need be (probably not), also download Dependency.zip that includes the library files from https://gnuwin32.sourceforge.net/packages/make.htm